jware-solutions/GeoPHP/README.md

 # GeoPHP

-[GeoPHP][documentation_site] is a library of geospatial functions based on GeoRust and Turf.js.
+GeoPHP is a library of geospatial functions based on GeoRust and Turf.js.

 ## Installation